RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Conclusion

 If you are interested in GPUs, parallelism, or any field that can benefit from the two, then I would encourage you to explore Nvidia's GPU Technology Conference.
 Look at the agenda in advance and decide whether you want to attend the sessions, DLI workshops, or just the exhibits.
-The exhbits alone are worth the trip, especially when you consider the people you meet in the process.
+The exhibits alone are worth the trip, especially when you consider the people you meet in the process.
 And be sure to sign up for _Dinner With Strangers_.
 Congrats, Nvidia, on a well-executed event.